rishi23root/class_automations/File_manager/README.md

 # steps to using this program after cloning repo
   - cd File_manager
-  - run the python program like this `python main.py`

-Then give the asked values and thats it.
+  - run the python program like this `python main.py` Then give the asked values and thats it.

+## alert
+videos files may take some time to download,

+if not download completely program raise error of permission denied.

+so make sure all the files are sucessfull downloaded and saved.